 Tapping the potential of public fixed income markets can be a highly effective way to drive positive outcomes in our communities and around the world.
 Our goal is to lower the cost of capital for borrowers financing impact projects and initiatives.
 Relative to private investments, public securities offer daily pricing and liquidity, as well as exposure to impact opportunities with a far lower minimum investment.

 The perception that impact objectives can be pursued only through private strategies is inherently false.
-Public markets offer vast opportunities to finance positive outcomes, whether it’s clean energy alternatives like wind and solar power, protecting oceans and marine wildlife while promoting a more sustainable economy or directing capital to promote affordable housing.
+Public markets offer vast opportunities to finance positive outcomes, whether it’s clean energy alternatives like wind and solar power, protecting oceans and marine wildlife while promoting a more sustainable economy or directing capital to increase the supply of affordable housing.

-Nuveen’s proprietary approach seeks to deliver and quantify environmental and social benefits while outperforming well-known bond market benchmarks.”
+Our proprietary approach seeks to deliver and quantify environmental and social benefits while outperforming well-known bond market benchmarks.

 Our approach to impact investing: direct and measurable